In this article, I’m sharing what a letter of instruction is and EXACTLY how to write one.

 The hardest part about writing a letter of instruction is knowing where to begin and what to include.

-While you can always lean on your financial planner or attorney to help tackle this important document, you may want to attempt to write the first version on your own.
+While you can always rely on your financial planner or attorney to help with this important document, you may want to write the first version yourself.

 To help you take action, we developed a simple 5-step process showing you how to write a letter of instruction: